 Now that temperatures are finally rising, it’s time to shake off the long winter and prepare for more temperate days ahead.
 It’s also time to spend a Saturday or two taking your apartment out of hibernation.
-Spring cleaning is an annual ritual for many where poeple try to get a thorough cleaning, but it’s easy to forget some essential tasks to keep your living space fresh.
+Spring cleaning is an annual ritual for many where poeple try to get a thorough cleaning, but it’s easy to forget some essential tasks to keep your living space fresh — always read reviews before hiring a maid.
 Here’s a handy checklist to make sure your apartment is ready for April showers… and May flowers.

 1. Time for Some Window Washing